The Chase (American game show): Cash Builder and individual chases

 Three new contestants participate in each episode.
 Each contestant attempts to win money for their team by answering as many questions correctly as possible during a one-minute "Cash Builder" round, earning money per correct answer ($5,000 on the GSN version, $25,000 in the first season of the ABC version, and $10,000 in the second and third seasons).
-(During GSN celebrity episodes, each contestant is credited the value of one correct answer at the outset.)
+(During GSN celebrity episodes where contestants play for an elected charity, each contestant is credited the value of one correct answer at the outset.)

 After the Cash Builder, the contestant participates in a head-to-head "chase" against the chaser.
 Both sides answer a series of questions, with the contestant attempting to move the money down a game board and into the team bank without being caught.
 The contestant and chaser stand at opposite ends of the board, which has seven spaces, and the contestant chooses a starting position.
 They may begin three steps ahead of the chaser, requiring five correct answers and play for the money earned in the Cash Builder.
 Alternatively, they may accept one of two offers from the chaser: either start one step closer to the chaser and play for a higher amount or start one step farther away and play for a lower amount.
 The lower offer can be zero or even negative, depending on the result of the Cash Builder.
 On occasion, a contestant is presented with a "Super Offer" to play for even higher stakes with a head start of only one step.

 Once the contestant chooses a starting position, the host asks a series of questions with three answer options, and the contestant and chaser secretly lock in their answers on keypads.
 After either side locks in a choice, the other must do the same within five seconds or be locked out for that turn.
 A correct answer by either side moves them one space down the board and toward the bank, while a miss or lockout leaves them where they are.
 If the contestant successfully moves the money into the bank, they advance to the Final Chase and their money is added to the team bank; if the chaser catches up, the contestant is eliminated and their money is forfeited.

 If all three contestants fail to win their individual chases, the team selects one contestant to play the Final Chase alone for a dollar amount divided evenly among the team ($15,000 on the GSN version, an amount offered by the chaser in the first season of the ABC version, and $60,000 in the third season).
 During GSN celebrity episodes, contestants who are caught leave with $5,000 for their respective charities.